Odd spiral appears amid northern lights in Alaska night sky

 Photographers out for the northern lights show also posted their photos on social media.

-The rocket that took off from Vandenberg Space Force Base in California Friday night about 25 satellites as its payload.
+The rocket that took off from Vandenberg Space Force Base in California Friday night had about 25 satellites as its payload.

 It was a polar launch, which made it visible over a large swath of Alaska.

-“The timing was right they had done a some sort of fuel dump at that time, and we got that really cool looking spiral thing,” he said.
+“The timing was right, they had done a some sort of fuel dump at that time, and we got that really cool looking spiral thing,” he said.

 And while it looked like a galaxy going over Alaska, he assures it wasn’t.